We look at the system, not just the codebase

-There are a few things that tend to be consistent no matter the investor or type of business:
+There are a few things we look for that tend to be consistent no matter the investor or type of business

 - What are the strengths and weaknesses of the existing team?